Selling Winning Stocks: Tax Strategies

 But if you need that money to retire, you must be very careful and… be honest with yourself.
 You created wealth through concentration.
 Now it is time to diversify: take some money off the table.
 Recognize the gains, pay the taxes.
 Diversify.
 Move on.

 If you can’t afford to lose it all, it is time to diversify.

 How might you do that?
 Next, let’s look at some strategies for diversifying highly appreciated stocks.

-Here are some strategies to diversify highly appreciated stocks:
+Here are some tax strategies for selling winning stocks:

 - Hold them until you die and get a step up in basis for your heirs

 - Donate them to charity or your DAF

 - Use a CRUT for current or future income